 Parents who choose not to utilize school transportation for their children at the end of the school day may sign a waiver stating that they will be transporting their child/ren from school each day.
-By signing the waiver, those children listed will be dismissed as "walkers", and it will not be necessary to sign them out each day.
+By signing the waiver, those children listed will be dismissed as "walkers", and it will not be necessary to send in a note each day.